adrianhdez929/crown-pycurl/README.md

     RPCUSER = 'your-rpc-user'
     RPCPASS = 'your-rpc-passwd'
     RPCHOST = 'your-rpc-host'
+    RPCPORT = 9341

     # Create a new instance of the client with the access info
-    client = Client(RPCUSER, RPCPASS, RPCHOST) # To use testnet just add a fourth boolean parameter as True
+    client = Client(RPCUSER, RPCPASS, RPCHOST, RPCPORT) # To use testnet just add a fourth boolean parameter as True

     # Then just find the cli command you want to execute (in this example getinfo)
     response = client.getinfo()